Plumbing Faucet Repair: Ash Flat, AR

-Ash Flat sits in Arkansas's humid subtropical region, which brings a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity.
-For a home's plumbing that means contending with high year-round humidity that sweats and corrodes copper pipe, summer heat and moisture that strain water heaters, and frequent thunderstorms that back up storm drains and sewers — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Ash Flat lies in Arkansas's humid subtropical region, and that means a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity.
+That load lands on plumbing as high year-round humidity that sweats and corrodes copper pipe, summer heat and moisture that strain water heaters, and frequent thunderstorms that back up storm drains and sewers — we answer it with corrosion- and freeze-rated pipe, fittings, and water heaters.

-The plumbing failures we see most in Ash Flat homes are high water pressure straining aging fittings, running and leaking toilets, and sewer backups after heavy thunderstorms.
+Around Ash Flat, the breakdowns we're dispatched to most are high water pressure straining aging fittings, running and leaking toilets, and sewer backups after heavy thunderstorms.
 It's not random — 63 days below freezing a year freeze and split supply lines and outdoor spigots, 70 days above 90°F push water heaters and expansion tanks to their limit, 49 inches of rain a year overwhelm sump pumps and seep into sewer laterals, and 72% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
 That's the exact wear and corrosion our Ash Flat trucks carry parts for, fixed in a single visit.

 Faucet drips when it's off